apache/maven/apache-maven/README.txt

   Installing Maven
   ----------------

-  1) Unpack the archive where you would like to store the binaries, eg:
+  1) Unpack the archive where you would like to store the binaries, e.g.:

     Unix-based operating systems (Linux, Solaris and Mac OS X) tar zxvf apache-maven-3.x.y.tar.gz